 Some big urban areas, like Washington D.C. and San Francisco, provide rideshare pickup locations -- known as slug lanes -- where drivers can pick up a stranger while coming in or out of the city.
 The areas where these rideshare arrangements are most popular are those where highways contain carpool lanes, or HOV lanes, designated for vehicles with a specific minimum number of people, usually two or three.

 This gives drivers an added incentive to ferry passengers.

 There are usually more people seeking to rideshare in cities with longer rush hours and worse traffic congestion.
 Not to mention the phenomenon of "extreme commuting," where people journey an hour or more to work every day.
 That definitely ups the interest in ridesharing.

 You may wonder about the etiquette of ridesharing or ride-hailing.
-Some passengers may offer to pay for tolls or gas as an acknowledgement of the wear and tear on the driver's car, or to say thank you.
-However However everyone in the car benefits from ride-hailing so no payment is usually exchanged (unless you're using an on-demand ride-booking service).
+Some passengers may offer to pay for tolls or gas as an acknowledgment of the wear and tear on the driver's car or to say thank you.
+However, everyone in the car benefits from ride-hailing so no payment is usually exchanged (unless you're using an on-demand ride-booking service).

 If you are the rider don't expect to get behind the wheel as some people are possessive about their vehicles and may not want someone else driving their car, unless it's a very long trip.
 Also, the driver usually has control of the temperature, radio, and windows.

 It wouldn't be wise to eat or drink in someone else's car because you never know what could happen.
 Wouldn't you feel bad if you spilled something?

 And this might be a no-brainer, but there wouldn't be smoking unless the driver allowed it.